tototo23/RecalboxHomeAssistant/README.md

 You can make a game screenshot, simply pushing the screenshot button on your dashboard.
 You can also make a screenshot via Assist, typing or saying "Prends une capture d'écran du jeu", for example.

+> Since January 26th 2026, the screenshot is done with a script :
+> - trying first a UDP command screenshot, which is more integrated
+> - if fails because of wrong port, then it tries using API.
-> Note : on Recalbox 9.2.3 or Raspberry Pi 3, the screenshots are broken, also in the Recalbox Web Manager.
-Hopefully it will be fixed soon.
+>   Note about API : on Recalbox 9.2.3 or Raspberry Pi 3, the screenshots via API are broken (also in the Recalbox Web Manager).
+That's why I chose UDP first.
-> `fbgrab` command gives better results, but keeps the welcome screen as fixed image, to I can't switch to this command to get better screenshots.